k3a/kubeshort/README.md

 * `k.po` - list pods in the current namespace
 * `k.po -n default` - list pods, overwriting namespace temporarily for the command
 * `k.scale mydeployment=2`: scale deployment, replicaset, statefulset or replicationcontroller to 2 replicas
-* `k.logs pods/my-pod-name -f`: return 20 most recent logs of all containers in a pod and follow the streams
+* `k.logs pods/my-pod-name -f`: return 20 most recent logs of all containers in a pod and follow the streams ("pods/" prefix optional)
+* `k.sec.yaml secret-name`: return YAML representation of secret named secret-name
 * `k.no.top`: current near-realtime CPU and RAM usage of nodes in mCPU and memory units (current cpu/mem usage)
 * `k.no.res`: resources allocated (requests and limites) by workloads for each node (node utilization)
 * `k.no.drain -C my-node-name`: completely drain node (ignoring pods with emptyDir, daemonsets and stray pods: --force --delete-local-data --ignore-daemonsets)